JURIST Expands to Canada via UCalgary Law!

 Like at least one third of our current student body, Ian notes that his sense of campus community may be quite a bit different than what is typical.
 He resided in Edmonton for his 1L year, and continues to interact with the law and the school community through the online lifestyle over the summer months.
 Joining a virtually-connected global community of law students came naturally to him.

 As for my experience?
 Well, the last 4.5 months have been amazing, but this is just the beginning!
 I have my hands dipped in many JURIST pots, from news writing and press conference reporting to commentary editing and writing to social media.
 My most prominent role, however, is on the strategic leadership end, and if I told you about all of that then it would spoil the fun!
 I will say that it is a pleasure to work with Professor Hibbitts, Jaclyn Belczyk, Megan McKee, Ingrid Burke, and all of JURIST’s leadership and staff around the globe to contribute to ensuring future successes of this publication are in accord with JURIST’s vision.
-Each member of our expanding team seems to be bursting with talent, and finding ways to connect the tiles in our mosaic of global student voices to help one another shine.
+Each member of our expanding team seems to be bursting with talent.
+Finding ways to connect the tiles in our mosaic of global student voices to help one another shine is a pleasure among this group.
 I just love it.